Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 Of increasing importance for interaction recognition is the use of skeletal data, or poses.
 Pose data is a compact representation that is invariant to many typical image factors such as partial occlusions, low resolution and viewpoint.
-Consequently, the focus of these works is mainly on modeling the temporal dynamics.
+Consequently, the focus is mainly on modeling the temporal dynamics.
 Often, pose information can be regarded as a complementary input.
 For example, \citet{gammulle2017two} have created a spatio-temporal two-stream architecture with an addition of a LSTM with both frames and optical flow working as an attention mechanism.
-Attention mechanisms have also been used with pose information in reccurent structures \citep{du2017rpan} to learn pose-related features in each time step.
-This permit the robust understanding of the action from the collection of the per-frame human poses.
+Attention mechanisms have also been used with pose information in recurrent structures to learn pose-related features in each time step \citep{du2017rpan}.
+This permits the analysis of the action from the collection of the per-frame human poses.
 Moreover, based on alternatives to LSTMs, \citet{liu2016spatio} have introduced gating mechanisms for creating a spatio-temporal LSTM (ST-LSTM).
 Given skeletal data in a tree-like structure, each ST-LSTM unit corresponds to a joint and receives spatio-temporal information from the previous and its own node.
-The new gating mechanism predicts the possible input based on the generated probabilities and compares it to the actual input, forming a ``trust gate''.
-They implement the idea of assimilating the sequential input of videos by adjusting the effects on the context-based information stored in the network by allowing to analyze the data at each step and make a decision on when to update, remember of forget the contents in the memory cell with a tree-like representation of the persons skeleton.
-Skeletal data have also been used by \citet{zhu2016co} in a fully connected LSTM model including internal gates, outputs and neurons that could be dropped by the network.
-Other suggestions and extensions include the Lattice-LSTM (L$^{2}$STM) that enhances the capability of the memory cell to understand motion dynamics of the video sequence through individual local patterns, by leveraging both image and flow information extracted from the CNN classifier \citep{Sun_2017_ICCV}.
-Since there might be different patterns for different body parts and phases in the interaction, LSTMs have been adapted to consist of part-based sub-cells to model the long-term motion of key body parts \citep{du2015hierarchical, shahroudy2016ntu}.
-Because these models break down the interaction in meaningful blocks of motion, they can be used as the basis to learn a repertoire for action and interaction.
-This further decouples the visual input from the motion dynamics.
-As such, this approach can further reduce training requirements and lead to the distinction between subtly different interaction classes.
+The new gating mechanism predicts the possible input based on the generated probabilities and compares it to the actual input.
+They implement the idea of assimilating the sequential input of videos by adjusting the effects on the context-based information stored in the network by allowing to analyze the data at each step and to decide when to update, remember of forget the contents in the memory cell with a tree-like representation of the skeleton.